HoelzelJon/MM25-Java-Starter-Pack/README.md

 4. Run `mm play .`
     * This will build the bot in the given directory (`.`) and then starts a game in which your bot fights against itself.
+    * On Windows, if an `mm play` command fails, make sure to close any Java SE Runtime Binary processes with Task Manager.
 5. To run two different bots against each other, run `mm play bot1_directory bot2_directory`.
 6. To submit your bot, run `mm push .`